tier4/drs-docs/docs/calibration/index.md

     ros2 launch drs_launch drs.launch.xml publish_tf:=false param_root_dir:=/opt/drs/config/params
     ```

 3. Execute the LiDAR packet decoder on the connected PC where the calibration tool will run.
 This reduces network load and topic delay.
+  If you use docker, please execute it on the runtime docker container.
     ```shell
-    # If you choose “Using Docker”
+    # launch the LiDAR packet decoder
     ros2 launch drs_launch drs_offline.launch.xml publish_tf:=false

-    # If you choose “Building from source”
-    source data_recording_system/install/setup.bash
-    ros2 launch drs_launch drs_offline.launch.xml publish_tf:=false
     ```

-4. Execute the tool
+4. Execute the tool on the connected PC.
+  If you use docker, please execute it on the calibration docker container.
     ```shell
-    # If you choose “Using Docker”
-    ros2 run sensor_calibration_manager sensor_calibration_manager

-    # If you choose “Building from source”
+    # only if you choose “Building from source”
     source calibration_tools/install/setup.bash

+    # execute the calibration tool
     ros2 run sensor_calibration_manager sensor_calibration_manager
     ```
 5. Perform calibration for each camera-LiDAR pair